ternaris/marv-robotics/docs/install/native.rst

 Summary
 -------

-Based on an existing ROS installation, you installed some system dependencies, created a virtual python environment, installed MARV Robotics into it, and started a webserver with marv and its documentation:
+You installed some system dependencies, created a virtual python environment, installed MARV Robotics into it, and started a webserver with marv and its documentation:

 Now you are ready to `setup a basic site <../tutorial/setup-basic-site.html>`_.